UW-INFO442-AU25/WattWise/README.md

 # WattWise
 Group 1: WattWise

-Anushka Verma, Awo Mah, Ethan Kwan, Eric Chou, Mia McDunnah
+Mia McDunnah, Anushka Verma, Awo Mah, Ethan Kwan, Eric Chou

 ## Overview
 How might we empower Washington homeowners to better understand and act on the financial savings and environmental benefits of optimizing their utility usage?